Fake Lash Extensions With This Easy DIY HackAugust 25, 2020

 Here’s what you’ll need: individual lashes (we love the NYX Professional Makeup Wicked Lashes Singles), individual lash glue and tweezers.
 Even for false lash pros, applying individual lashes can take a lot of patience and finesse, but it can be done.
 Ready to start?
 Follow the steps below.

 STEP 1 : Clean your lashes and eyelids by using a gentle makeup remover.
 It’s important to start with a clean canvas that is free of oil and makeup.

 STEP 2: Place a droplet of eyelash glue on a piece of aluminum foil.
 This will ensure that the glue doesn’t dry out while you apply your lashes and prevents you from using too much glue.

 STEP 3: Apply a few lashes on desired areas of your eye without glue.
 This will give you an idea of how the lashes will look once they’re actually adhered.
 Natural lashes have a variety of lengths, so try to vary the spacing and length of your false lashes for a custom yet natural look.

 STEP 4: Once you feel comfortable with the placement of your lashes, begin glueing them along your lash line.
 For best results, go slowly and start on the outer corner and move inward.
 Once applied, the lashes will be difficult to remove, so be sure you place them how you’d like them the first time you apply.

 If you do make a mistake and need to remove them, use an individual lash remover like Ardell LashFree Eyelash Adhesive Remover.
 It is important that you use a lash remover rather than tugging them off because improper removal can result in irritation of the eye or ripping out your natural lashes (ouch!).

 Need to see it in action?
-Watch this tutorial by beauty guru Bianca Vazquez ahead:
+Watch the tutorial below by beauty guru Bianca Vazquez: